-You can also alter the LOG\LEVEL setting in your local settings.py file to achieve the same effect, or set it as an environment variable in docker-compose.
+You can also alter the LOG_LEVEL setting in your local settings.py file to achieve the same effect.

-If you wish to debug Scrapy Cluster based components in your Scrapy Spiders, use the SC\LOG\LEVEL setting in your localsettings.py file to see scrapy cluster based debug output.
+If you wish to debug Scrapy Cluster based components in your Scrapy Spiders, use the SC_LOG_LEVEL setting in your localsettings.py file to see scrapy cluster based debug output.
 Normal Scrapy debugging techniques can be applied here as well, as the scrapy cluster debugging is designed to not interfere with Scrapy based debugging.